 Friendships at school are important to me and I’m lucky to have so many fantastic girls with me every day.
 A lot of them have been my friends since we were 4!
 I’ve also really enjoyed getting to know the new girls who joined in the senior school.

-This year I went on an amazing school trip to Italy, we flew to Sicily and climbed Mount Etna later we got an overnight ferry to Pompeii, we crammed in so much, had lots of fun and learnt a lot too.
+Last year I went on an amazing school trip to Italy, we flew to Sicily and climbed Mount Etna later we got an overnight ferry to Pompeii, we crammed in so much, had lots of fun and learnt a lot too.
 I’ve also taken part in sports tours including a hockey weekend in Bath (where we met an Olympic hockey player) and a GDST cricket tournament at Queenwood (where we won the plate).
 There was also a netball tour to Disneyland Paris!

 Our four Houses, Apollo, Jupiter, Mercury & Neptune, are big part of school life.
 I was put into Apollo because my mum was house captain of Apollo when she was at Shrewsbury High School, (in the last millennium!)
 There are lots of house competitions such as Sports Day, House Maths, House Netball & Hockey, House Debating, and House Drama.
 I’ll admit, I’m not the best at drama, but I went out of my comfort zone and participated in the house drama this year.
 I worked with lots of the other girls in all the year groups and really got to know my house as a whole.